-Programming Schedule (chapter iii)

-A schedule of tasks to be done during the programming phase

-Project Goals (chapter 3)

-statement of agreement with the institution's mission and objective.

-agreement with the statement of institution's strategic plan.
+Progra mming Schedule (chapter iii) A schedule of tasks to be done programming phase during the Project t Goals (chapter 3) A statement of agreement institution's mission and objective. with the A statement of agreement institution's strategic plan. with the

-A statement that the project follows the institution's master plan

-A description of the programs and curricula to be housed in this project

-A summary of the need for the project

-- A brief description of the intent of the project - A discussion of alternative solutions that have been considered

-The objectives for the outcome of the project

-A statement that this project follows or deviates from the Coordinating Board's space model for this institution

-Space and Adjacency Requirements (chapter 4)

-A summary space list of all areas in the project

-At least one overall adjacency diagram

-At least one stacking diagram (if appropriate)

-A discussion of future growth and phased development

-Detailed requirements for each room:

-- Space detail sheet

-- Functional relationship diagram

-- Room data sheet

-- List of furnishings and equipment

-- Description of finishes
+A statement that the project follows the institution's master plan A description of the programs and curricula to be housed in this project A summary of the need for the projectA brief description of the intent of the project A discussion of alternative solutions that have been considered The objectives for the outcome of the project A statement that this project follows or deviates from the Coordinating Board's space model for this institution Space and Adjacency Requirements (chapter 4) Space : A summary space list of all areas in the project Space : A summary space list of all areas in the project A summary space list of all areas in the project At least one overall adjacency diagram A summary space list of all areas in the project At least one overall adjacency diagram At least one stacking diagram (if appropriate) A discussion of future growth and phased A summary space list of all areas in the project At least one overall adjacency diagram At least one stacking diagram (if appropriate) A discussion of future growth and phased development A summary space list of all areas in the project At least one overall adjacency diagram At least one stacking diagram (if appropriate) A discussion of future growth and phased development Detailed requirements for each room: A summary space list of all areas in the project At least one overall adjacency diagram At least one stacking diagram (if appropriate) A discussion of future growth and phased development Detailed requirements for each room: Space detail sheet A summary space list of all areas in the project At least one overall adjacency diagram At least one stacking diagram (if appropriate) A discussion of future growth and phased development Detailed requirements for each room: Space detail sheet Functional relationship diagram

-- Description of special access issues
+Description of special access issues

-Supporting Requirements (chapter 5)

-A list of any additional EHS requirements applicable to the project The requirements for site development A list of any additional requirements applicable to the project A description of the security needs of the project Existin g Site Studies (chapter 6) ot apply to interior renovation projects) An analysis of the site or sites under consideration An analysis of site- or institution-specific environmental or safety considerations Existin g Facilities Studies (chapter 7) ot apply to new projects on new sites) Make copies of all available drawings for the current building Define the extent of the renovation A list of items that need to be reused after the renovation A list of areas in the building that are known not to comply with current building codes A list of any known hazardous materials in the building Discussion of any temporary or interim facilities that are required
+Supporting Requirements (chapter 5) A list of any additional EHS requirements applicable to the project The requirements for site development A list of any additional requirements applicable to the project A description of the security needs of the project Existin g Site Studies (chapter 6) ot apply to interior renovation projects) An analysis of the site or sites under consideration An analysis of site- or institution-specific environmental or safety considerations Existin g Facilities Studies (chapter 7) (May n ot apply to new projects on new sites) Make copies of all available drawings for the current building Define the extent of the renovation A list of items that need to be reused after the renovation A list of areas in the building that are known not to comply with current building codes A list of any known hazardous materials in the building Discussion of any temporary or interim facilities that are required